hfoley/SynapseLoad/README.md

 # Synapse Load Solution
 I had a few customers who were attempting to tackle similar challenges so I decided to help automate the solution we implemented.
 We were trying to tackle getting a copy of a large SQL Server database with potentially 1000s of tables into Azure in a PaaS solution for analytics.
 Instead of building and maintaining 1000s of pipelines, we built 2 pipelines to handle a couple patterns of loading.
 An easily updateable table in an Azure SQL Database houses the data that the pipelines use to run.
+We extract data to Azure Data Lake Storage (gen2) in parquet files.
+Then data is loaded into a final destination in Azure Synapse.

-The data in parquet files will then be loaded into a Synapse Analytics solution diagrammed below.
+The architecture of the solution diagrammed below.

 ![alt text](https://github.com/hfoley/EDU/blob/master/images/SynapseLoadArchitecture.png?raw=true)